Original Works

 24/4/21 at St Mary’s Anglican Church at the Brisbane Music FestivalABOUT

 Musings upon ‘Chants for the Celestial Hierarchy’ by Hildegard von Bingen.The concert program in which this work was featured included several Baroque pieces.
-In an attempt to reset the audiences listening palate between works, I composed four very brief musical rambles to precede each, acting as an aural palate cleanser.
+In an attempt to reset the audiences listening between works, I composed four very brief musical rambles to precede each, acting as an aural palate cleanser.

 In writing these I have taken inspiration from the vocal chant music of 12th century composer, mystic, and visionary, Hildegard von Bingen.
 Her music is soothing and reverential.
-I often turn to this it in order to declutter my mind.
+I often turn to it in order to declutter my mind.

 PERFORMANCE HISTORY